xuchaogao/xuchaogao.github.io/_pages/about.md

 ---
 Thank you for visiting my personal webpage!

-I am a PhD candidate in Economics at Boston University.
-My research interests include Labor Economics, Development Economics, and Urban Economics.
-My job market paper estimates mating prefereces in China with a structural model.
-In another project, I evaluate the impacts of reforms in population mobility controls on migration and housing market.
-In my other work, I study whether migrants land jobs with better worker benefits via network.
+I am a Postdoctoral Fellow in Economics at Southern Methodist University.
+I received my Ph.D. in economics from Boston University in 2025.

+My research studies how institutions, policies, and social networks shape outcomes in marriage markets, labor markets, and spatial mobility, using structural and reduced-form approaches.

- You can contact me at xcgao@bu.edu
+ You can contact me at xuchaog@smu.edu or xcgao@bu.edu